fadden/CiderPress2/cp2/Manual-cp2.md

    created as an even number of megabytes, so an "oversized" 65536-block image is also allowed.

-Creation of Gutenberg and RDOS disks is not supported.
+Creation of Gutenberg, MFS, and RDOS disks is not supported.

 ### Import and Export ###